Skip to main content

 Benefits and Risks

-Benefits of FDA-Approved Bioidentical HRT
+Benefits of Regulated Bioidentical HRT

 • Structurally matches endogenous hormones, which may improve tolerance